-Within paediatric populations, poor sleep is associated with poor cognitive emotional and behavioural outcomes for TD children and children with neurodevelopmental conditions such as autism and/or rare neurogenetic syndromes [8-14].
-Given that SMS is associated with ID, and behavioural and emotional difficulties [e.g. ] there is a need to improve sleep in children in this group to mitigate such outcomes.
-A critical step towards determining the timing and focus of interventions is to describe the longitudinal trajectory of poor sleep in these groups, in comparison to the developmental changes in sleep well-documented in the TD population [].
-If poor sleep is persistent in SMS, more proactive, bespoke and targeted intervention approaches may be warranted.
+Within pediatric populations, poor sleep is associated with poor cognitive emotional and behavioral outcomes for TD children and children with neurodevelopmental conditions such as autism and/or rare neurogenetic syndromes [8-14].
+Given that SMS is associated with ID, and behavioral and emotional difficulties, (e.g. [15, 16]), there is a need to improve sleep in children in this group to mitigate such outcomes.
+A critical step toward determining the timing and focus of interventions is to describe the longitudinal trajectory of poor sleep in these groups, in comparison to the developmental changes in sleep well-documented in the TD population [17].
+If poor sleep is persistent in SMS, more proactive, bespoke, and targeted intervention approaches may be warranted.

 Despite the elevated risk of poor sleep in SMS, the developmental trajectory of sleep in this high-risk group has received limited attention in research.
-Using cross-sectional cohorts and clinical descriptions, both diagnosable sleep disorders and 'general' sleep difficulties are demonstrated to be persistent throughout childhood and into adulthood in SMS [e.g. ] whereas these problems are generally transient in TD children [].
-Cross-sectional data from informant-report diaries and sleep questionnaires suggest that as children with SMS get older they sleep less [], wake more after sleep onset and wake earlier [].
-Although subjective methods are useful in providing a broad picture of poor sleep in these groups, they are limited by the caregiver not necessarily seeing the individual at night-time and caregivers' own experience of sleep deprivation [].
+Using cross-sectional cohorts and clinical descriptions, both diagnosable sleep disorders and "general" sleep difficulties are demonstrated to be persistent throughout childhood and into adulthood in SMS [18], whereas these problems are generally transient in TD children [19, 20].
+Cross-sectional data from informant-report diaries and sleep questionnaires suggest that as children with SMS get older they sleep less [21], wake more after sleep onset and wake earlier [22].
+Although subjective methods are useful in providing a broad picture of poor sleep in these groups, they are limited by the caregiver not necessarily seeing the individual at nighttime and caregivers' own experience of sleep deprivation [23].

-In a cross-sectional study that used actigraphy as an objective sleep assessment, Trickett et al. (2019) found no relationship between TST and age in a sample of children with SMS recruited due to a caregiver reported 'sleep problem' [].
-This suggests that poor sleep does not improve with age in children with SMS and supports Potocki et al.'s (2000) cross-sectional polysomnography study of twenty-eight individuals with SMS (aged two to 31 years) which found no relationship between age and TST [].
-However, a more recent cross-sectional study by Smith et al. (2019) found that WASO and early waking, as defined by actigraphy, reduced with age in individuals with SMS, indicating that some sleep parameters may improve over time [].
-Though these objective data are robust, they are limited by their cross-sectional design, and therefore only demonstrate change (or stability) in sleep patterns without accounting for individual variation.
-Therefore, prospective longitudinal studies utilising both objective and subjective sleep assessments are required to better evaluate the trajectory of poor sleep in individuals with SMS.
+In a cross-sectional study that used actigraphy as an objective sleep assessment, Trickett et al. found no relationship between TST and age in a sample of children with SMS recruited due to a caregiver reported "sleep problem" [4].
+This suggests that poor sleep does not improve with age in children with SMS and supports Potocki et al.'s cross-sectional polysomnography study of 28 individuals with SMS (aged 2 to 31 years) which found no relationship between the age and TST [24].
+However, a more recent cross-sectional study by Smith et al. found that WASO and early waking, as defined by actigraphy, reduced with age in individuals with SMS, indicating that some sleep parameters may improve over time [25].
+Although these objective data are robust, they are limited by their cross-sectional design, and therefore, only demonstrate change (or stability) in sleep patterns without accounting for individual variation.
+Therefore, prospective longitudinal studies utilizing both objective and subjective sleep assessments are required to better evaluate the trajectory of poor sleep in individuals with SMS.

-As sleep is a developmental process known to fluctuate through the lifespan [], it is critical to consider change or stability in sleep parameters in individuals with SMS in comparison to TD peers.
-There are robust data demonstrating that sleep timing alters during typical adolescence with a shift toward a later phase and later bedtime [].
-This shift is associated with a gradual reduction in overall TST as individuals get older [].
+As sleep is a developmental process known to fluctuate through the lifespan [17, 26], it is critical to consider change or stability in sleep parameters in individuals with SMS in comparison to TD peers.
+There are robust data demonstrating that sleep timing alters during typical adolescence with a shift toward a later phase and later bedtime [27].
+This shift is associated with a gradual reduction in overall TST as individuals get older [17].
 The use of a longitudinal age-matched TD contrast group would allow researchers to quantify the severity of poor sleep in this population at high-risk for poor sleep.
 Furthermore, the use of a TD contrast group would enable careful evaluation of whether the divergence in sleep parameters in individuals with SMS from TD sleep parameters persists, or whether these differences remit over time.